Home » Addiction » Screening » Saliva Oral Fluid Drug Test

 • Cocaine: Swab tests detect cocaine and its metabolites, such as benzoylecgonine.
 It indicates recent cocaine use, typically within a few hours to a few days.

-• Amphetamines: The test detects drugs such as amphetamine and methamphetamine.
+• amphetamines: The test detects drugs such as amphetamine and methamphetamine.
 It will indicate recent use of these stimulant drugs, typically within a few hours to a few days.

 • Opioids: The saliva test detects opioids such as codeine, morphine, heroin, and oxycodone.
 It indicates recent opioid use, typically within a few hours to a few days.